A summary of Habib Umar’s commentary on Surat al-Qadr, Ramadan 1436.

 The angels that descend to the earth on that night are more numerous than the trees and stones.
 One meaning of “qadr” is “constriction,” since the earth becomes crowded or constricted due to the vast number of angels that descend.
 The people of the heavens and the earth intermingle on this night.
 This is the only night on which these angels descend to the earth and they join the angels who are already on the earth seeking out gatherings of remembrance.
 They give greetings to the believers, pray and remember Allah with them and say “amin” to their supplications.
 When the believers shake hands with each other, the angels shake hands along with them.

-It has been narrated that if someone breaks another person’s fast on food from a halal source, the angels will pray upon him every night in Ramadan and Jibril will pray upon him on Laylat al-Qadr.
+It has been narrated that if someone breaks another person’s fast on food from a halal source, the angels will ask for blessings to be bestowed upon him every night in Ramadan and Jibril will ask for blessings to be bestowed upon him on Laylat al-Qadr.
 Another narration with a good chain of transmission states: “Jibril will shake his hand on Laylat al-Qadr and if Jibril shakes hands with someone, his heart will be softened and he will weep in abundance.”
 These are the effects of being in the company of Jibril.

 “The Spirit” is Jibril, peace be upon him.
 This is the correct opinion, although some scholars said that what is meant here is a specific category of angels or one great angel.